 DOEE had published a list of buildings covered by the benchmarking regulation.
 The DC Real Property ID, square footage (as listed in the tax records), premise address, owner of record, and ward are provided.
 You need to include the District of Columbia Real Property Unique ID when you report your building.

-- Unoccupied: A building may apply for an “unoccupied” exemption if on average less than one full-time-equivalent employee (less than 40 person-hours per week/2080 person-hours per year) worked in the building, exclusive of security guards, janitors, construction workers, landscapers, and other maintenance personal during the year being reported.
+- Unoccupied: A building may apply for an “unoccupied” exemption if on average less than one full-time-equivalent employee or occupant (less than 40 person-hours per week/2080 person-hours per year) worked or resided in the building, exclusive of security guards, janitors, construction workers, landscapers, and other maintenance personal during the year being reported.
 (20 DCMR 3511.2(d))

 - National Security: If you believe the disclosure of the energy use of the building would be harmful to the public interest and national security, you may apply for an exemption from reporting or public disclosure.
 (20 DCMR 3511.2(b))